junfengmalab/junfengmalab.github.io/research/index.md

 Besides basic research, we look forward to conducting translational research for the discovery of new biomarkers and therapeutics for precision medicine.

-We are open to collaborate with national and international investigators to answer biomedical questions of interest!

 ![Bottom picture](/static/img/homepage_bottom.png)